 Do I need a visa to work in Germany?
-What are the visa requirements to attend a higher education institution or receive training in Germany?
+What are the visa requirements to attend a higher education institution or receive vocational training in Germany?
 These are just some of the questions asked by people considering moving to Germany for a job and who are looking to plan their next career move.
 In short, the right visa for you is determined by your country of origin and your professional qualifications.

 Nationals of EU and EFTA member states